Din0de/ansible-vault-demo/README.md

-# **Overview**
+# **Ansible Vault Demo**

 This repository demonstrates how to securely manage sensitive data using Ansible Vault.
-It provides a practical example of encrypting secrets (such as API keys, database passwords, and secret tokens) and referencing them in an Ansible playbook.
-This method enhances security by ensuring that critical information is not stored in plain text.
+It was created to show how to encrypt secrets—such as API keys, database passwords, and tokens—and reference them in an Ansible playbook.
+The repository is intended for users who want to integrate secure secret management into their infrastructure-as-code workflows.

----

-Repository Structure

-ansible-vault-demo/
-├── group_vars/
-│   └── all/
-│       ├── vault.yml       # Encrypted secrets (API key, DB password, secret token)
-│       └── vars.yml        # Maps encrypted variables to simpler names for the playbook
+**Key components of the repository include:**

-├── inventory.ini           # Defines the host and connection details
+Inventory File: Defines hosts and connection details.
-└── playbook.yml            # Ansible playbook to decrypt and display the sensitive data

----

-**Files and Their Purpose**

-inventory.ini

-Defines the inventory for the playbook.
-For this demo, it contains:
+For example, the file specifies a local host with the following content:
 [local]
 localhost ansible_connection=local

-group_vars/all/vault.yml
-An encrypted YAML file created using Ansible Vault.
-It contains sensitive variables:

-vault_api_key: "super-secret-api-key"
-vault_db_password: "database-password-123"
-vault_secret_token: "secret-token-456"

-group_vars/all/vars.yml
+Encrypted Vault File: Located in group_vars/all/vault.yml, this file contains sensitive variables (e.g., API key, database password, and secret token) and is protected by a vault password.

-References the encrypted variables for use in the playbook:
+Variables File: Found at group_vars/all/vars.yml, this file maps the encrypted variable names to simpler ones for easier reference in the playbook.

-api_key: "{{ vault_api_key }}"
-db_password: "{{ vault_db_password }}"
-secret_token: "{{ vault_secret_token }}"

-playbook.yml
-Contains the playbook that decrypts and displays the sensitive data using the debug module:

----
-- hosts: local
-  gather_facts: no

-  tasks:
-    - name: Display encrypted values (for demo only!)
-      debug:
-        msg:
-          - "API Key: {{ api_key }}"
-          - "DB Password: {{ db_password }}"
-          - "Secret Token: {{ secret_token }}"

-# **How to Use**

-View or Edit the Vault File:
-Use the following commands to view or edit the encrypted vault file:

-ansible-vault view group_vars/all/vault.yml
-ansible-vault edit group_vars/all/vault.yml

-Run the Playbook:
-To execute the playbook and display the decrypted values, run:

-ansible-playbook -i inventory.ini playbook.yml --ask-vault-pass

-Prerequisites
-Ansible: Version 2.9 or higher.
+Playbook: The playbook.yml file runs against the local host group and uses the debug module to display decrypted values.

+To use this project, ensure that you have installed Ansible, Python, and Git.

-WSL/Ubuntu: The project is designed to run in a Windows Subsystem for Linux environment.
+The repository was set up in a Windows Subsystem for Linux (WSL) environment, making it a practical resource for users in similar setups.
-Git: For version control.
-Python & Pip: Required for running Ansible.
+When you run the playbook with the command ansible-playbook -i inventory.ini playbook.yml --ask-vault-pass, you will be prompted to enter the vault password.

+This process decrypts the sensitive data at runtime and allows the playbook to display the values securely.

+**The benefits of using Ansible Vault, as demonstrated in this project, include:**

+Preventing sensitive data from being stored in plain text.
+Ensuring that credentials and secrets remain protected, even when code is shared or pushed to version control.
+Streamlining the integration of security into your infrastructure management workflow.